gjohl/xai/README.md

 ### Style and Testing
 Testing is done using `pytest`.

-Dosctrings conform to the [numpy docstring style guide](https://numpydoc.readthedocs.io/en/latest/format.html) and `flake8` is used to lint.
+Docstrings conform to the [numpy docstring style guide](https://numpydoc.readthedocs.io/en/latest/format.html) and `flake8` is used to lint.